thanos-io/thanos/docs/proposals/202101_endpoint_discovery.md

 ### Alternatives

-The plan would be for the initial discovery of gRPC services available to happen via gRPC reflection.
+Initial discovery of gRPC services available will happen via gRPC reflection.
 To get further information, we would be adding an Info method to other services for example, Targets, Exemplars, etc. This would contain similar info or metadata information as we get right now from the Store Info method.
 We can always add more data to it in the future as needed.

-#### Possible Disadvantages
+This alternative solution was also considered, however it was not chosen because of its following drawbacks.

-1. For servers implementing multiple API (Eg. Store, Rules, Exemplar), we need to make multiple microservices calls (For given example 4x calls).
+1. For servers implementing multiple API (Eg. Store, Rules, Exemplar), we need to make multiple microservices calls (For given example 3x calls).
 2. There is also ambiguity about which Info method should be used for these kinds of servers.

 ### Upgrade plan